Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Inefficient Exploration Schemes

 \section{Inefficient Exploration Schemes}

-Before proceeding, it is worth pointing out that for the reinforcement learning problem proposed above, even in the {\it tabula rasa} case, a number of popular exploration schemes give rise to unsatisfactory sample complexities.
-Boltzmann and $\epsilon$-greedy exploration schemes (see, e.g., \citep{Powell2007ADP}), for example, lead to worst-case regret exponential in $H$ and/or $|\state|$.
-Also, the knowledge gradient exploration scheme \citep{Powell2011} can converge to suboptimal policies, and even when the ultimate policy is optimal, the time required can grow exponentially in $H$ and/or $|\state|$.
-Thus, even for the tabula rasa case, efficient exploration schemes are necessary for an algorithm to achieve a regret polynomial in $H$ and $|\state|$.
+Before proceeding, it is worth pointing out that for the reinforcement learning problem proposed above, a number of popular exploration schemes give rise to exponentially large regret.
+Even in the {\it tabula rasa} case, Boltzmann\footnote{Notice that in this paper, we assume that the state transition model of the deterministic system is unknown.
+Some literature (see \citep{neu2010online} and references therein) consider settings in which the state transition model is known but the reward function is unknown, and establish that exploration schemes similar to Boltzmann exploration achieve regret polynomial in $H$ (or, more generally, a notion of mixing time) and $|\state|$.} and $\epsilon$-greedy exploration schemes (see, e.g., \citep{Powell2007ADP}), for example, lead to worst-case regret exponential in $H$ and/or $|\state|$.
+Also, the knowledge gradient exploration scheme (see, e.g., \citep{Powell2011} and \citep{ryzhov2010approximate}) can converge to suboptimal policies, and even when the ultimate policy is optimal, regret can grow exponentially in $H$ and/or $|\state|$.
+Thus, even for the {\it tabula rasa} case, efficient exploration schemes are necessary for an algorithm to achieve regret polynomial in $H$ and $|\state|$.

-In the remainder of this section, we provide an example that takes tabular Q-learning with Boltzmann exploration exponentially many episodes to learn an optimal policy.
-One can construct such examples for $\epsilon$-greedy exploration similarly.